Lanzarote 0034 653840440

 Information for groups regarding basic meeting procedures for physical meetings

-Cleaning supplies - gloves, masks, hand sanitiser, paper towels, disinfectant spray, bin bags (for sanitising purposes)
+Cleaning supplies - Masks, hand sanitiser, paper towels, disinfectant spray, bin bags (for sanitising purposes)

 Ensure chairs are set at a distance of 1.5/2 meters from one another, side to side and front and back